Renewing Your CDL in Rhode Island

-Because your Rhode Island commercial driver's license (CDL) requires photo identification, you must renew in person at any DMV location.
+Because your Rhode Island commercial driver's license (CDL) requires photo identification, you must renew in person at any Division of Motor Vehicles location.
 Be sure to call ahead, since each office maintains different hours and different days of business.

 The DMV will send you a renewal reminder prior to your license's expiration date.
 You should bring this notice with you when you complete the renewal process.